stackql/stackql-registry-docs/docs/google-docs/providers/google/transcoder/index.md

 custom_edit_url: null
 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---
-This API converts video files into formats suitable for consumer distribution.
-For more information, see the Transcoder API overview.
+This API Converts Video Files Into Formats Suitable For Consumer Distribution.
+For More Information, See The Transcoder API Overview.

 :::info Service Summary